matthewconnell/547-milestone1/doc/milestone1-547-example.md

 ![](milestone1-547-example_files/figure-html/bar-chart-1.png)<!-- -->

-The above dodged bar chart shows the occurences of autism in people of different ethnicities who took the survey.
-This plot also illustrates an issue with the dataset: there are two levels called 'others' and one called NA.
-We should definitely combine the two 'others' columns and also decide what to do about the NAs.

 #### Proportional Bar Chart

+The proportional bar chart below shows the percentage of people who were diagnosed with autism given a particular score on the autism screening test.
+A score of 0 would mean that it's incredibly unlikely the person would be diagnosed with autism.
+In general, the higher the score, the more likely it is that the person has autism.

 ```r